 Jay and the girl rode in the cargo end of the jeep with their backpacks and the big five gallon jerry cans.
-The man, his friend and their gear rode up front.
+The man, and the man’s friend and their gear, rode up front.
 They were all heading to the beaches on the east side of Zanzibar.
-Jay and the girl had been in the old Stone town for a night after arriving from travels on the Serengeti and climbing Kilimanjaro.
+Jay and the girl had been in the Old Stone Town for a night after arriving from travels on the Serengeti and climbing Kilimanjaro.
 Or trying anyways.

 “You Americans.
 You think you call tell everyone what to do,” the man said.

-They hit another bump and more gas splashed out, then another until a shallow pond of gas sloshed back and forth between the rear door and the back seat, seeping into the packs, running over the top of their shoes.
+They hit another bump and more gas splashed, then another until a shallow pond of gas sloshed back and forth between the rear door and the back seat, seeping into the packs, running over the top of their shoes.

-Fumes filled the van, made the girl nauseous and before the man could reply, Jay lunged forward, and grabbed the cigarette from the man’s hand.
-He crushed the cigarette in his hand then threw it out the window.
+Fumes filled the van, made the girl nauseous and before the man could reply, Jay lunged forward, and grabbed the cigarette from the man’s – crushed it in his hand then threw it out the window.

 It was she that insisted they stay in the heart of the old town, all that charm and history.
 Ancient labyrinths in which to lose your way.
 Whether you desired to or not.
 Passages you thought would end one place went somewhere else altogether.
 Though she didn’t realize this at first – the impossibility of not losing one’s way.
 That hard as they tried they would get off course.